Diana-Secarea/FLAGS-UPB-cyberedu-2025/Binary-Quals.md

 The raw string is  : dSoo{}o_lft_pk_chchbSi_laeS
 It has to have the structure : SSS{...}

+We focus on:

+.rodata: for hardcoded strings.

+.data: for writable variables

+main() or entry functions to trace the logic.

 Therefore we need to look in Ghidra at the section of rodata bc there is place the place where the input seem to be stored.
 Based on what I’ve found, it’s now very likely the flag is being assembled from those partXX values stored in .data at addresses like 0x00601038 to 0x00601053.
 The presence of puts("Hello, world!") is a decoy.
 But there might be another function called that: Iterates through a list of partXX and copies or prints them one-by-one :)